Rugby-Uruguay stun Fiji in Kamaishi shock

 The wins leaves Fiji's hopes of reaching the World Cup quarter-finals for the first time since 2007 in tatters after they also lost their opening match to Australia on Saturday.

+Uruguay’s dominance at the breakdown – they turned the ball over 12 times to Fiji’s six - forced another penalty and Berchesi split the uprights again to extend their lead to eight points with five minutes remaining.

+Berchesi’s 15 points on the day was the most ever by a Uruguayan at a World Cup and, despite Matawalua's late try, they were enough to secure his country a famous victory.

-(Reporting by Jack Tarrant, writing by Nick Mulvenney, editing by Andrew Heavens)
+(Reporting by Jack Tarrant, writing by Nick Mulvenney, editing by Andrew Heavens/Amlan Chakraborty)

 ((jack.tarrant@thomsonreuters.com;))